Hybrid genre

-A hybrid genre is a literary genre that blends themes and elements from two or more different genres.
-Works in hybrid genres are often referred to as cross-genre, multi-genre, mixed genre, or fusion genre.
+A hybrid genre is a literary or film genre that blends themes and elements from two or more different genres.
+Hybrid genre works are also referred to as cross-genre, multi-genre, mixed genre, or fusion genre.
+Some hybrid genres have acquired their own specialised names, such as comedy drama ("dramedy"), romantic comedy ("rom-com"), horror Western, and docudrama.

+A Dictionary of Media and Communication describes hybrid genre as "the combination of two or more genres", which may combine elements of more than one genre and/or which may "cut across categories such as fact and fiction".

 Hybrid genres are a longstanding element in the fictional process.
-An early example is William Blake's Marriage of Heaven and Hell, with its blend of poetry, prose, and engravings.
+An early literature example is William Blake's Marriage of Heaven and Hell, with its blend of poetry, prose, and engravings.
+In cinema, the merging of two or more separate genres attracts a broader range of audience type.